How did we upgrade to KAM 2.0?

 Now the KAM won’t get caught in the crossfire of details and can focus on his or her role as a business developer, keeping an eye on the Big Picture with the client.

 To each team we then casted a BI developer and a Systems integration developer from our consultancy department.

 Now different parts of the crew have different kinds of responsibilities for the client and they work together at the set with the same goals and incentives.
 But they are all part of the same movie and work along the same script - so to speak.

 (The developers actually used to work in a separate unit at our office and had assignments from different parts of our organization.
-Sometimes, their goals and incentives where not aligned with Sales.
-We even had a person who kept our developers in line and lead them - we no longer need that role.
-Instead we became more efficient and autonomous.)
+Sometimes, their goals and incentives were not aligned with Sales.
+We even had a person who kept our developers in line and leads them - we no longer need that role.
+Instead, we became more efficient and autonomous.)

 - The team became autonomous.

 - Everyone has the same goal in the team.

 - Everything the customer needs is found within the crew.

 - The team works closely with the customer.

 - The team is measured for the same KPIs and bonuses.